EOSIO/eosio-java-android-example-app/README.md

 implementation 'one.block:eosiojavaandroidabieosserializationprovider:0.0.1'
 implementation 'one.block:eosiojavarpcprovider:0.0.1'
 ```

+The app can check user's balance and send transaction from the user to another user.

 The [`TransactionTask.java`](app/src/main/java/one/block/asaptestapp/TransactionTask.java) contains the sample code about how to use eosiojava libraries to send out transactions in a most basic/easiest way.